tapaswenipathak/linux-kernel-stats/README.md

 ### Raise a PR
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 Various linux kernel stats are open for the contribution.
-To contribute Fork the Repo and create a Branch for any issue that you are working upon.
+To contribute, fork the repository and create a branch for any issue that you are working upon.
 Create a Pull Request which will be promptly reviewed and suggestions would be added to improve it.

 ### Create tickets
 Take a look at the Existing Issues or create your own Tickets.

 ### Report issue
-If you find any incorrect information on this repository, kindly report an issue mentioning the reason, and attaching screenshot.
+If you find any incorrect information on this repository, kindly report it by creating an issue, mentioning the reason, and attaching a screenshot.

 ## Contact Us
-Feel free to connect with us for discussing regarding our findings.
+Feel free to connect with us for discussions regarding our findings.

 - Kavita Meena <kavita23meena.2002@gmail.com>
 - Madhu Patel <Patelmadhu06@gmail.com>
 - Tapasweni Pathak <tapaswenipathak@gmail.com>